Siropalafraise/GOTWIC-AC-Bot/README.md

 7. Reset the list

 # Miscellaneous
-It will be disabled if you match up against my alliance.

 If you play events at GMT 19 (or 7 or 13 during weekends), then you can contact me for debug during the event, but be ready to do it "the good old way" just in case, as a plan B.

 Image gallery : https://imgur.com/a/jwhYUM1